xzwang2005/Prelude/crack_the_code/Chap_1/build_from_scratch.md

 ```
 Resolving deltas: 100% (21062/21062), done.
 ```
 but it's actually working.
 Give it a minute to finish.
+We will call the directory that has Prelude source code the root directory.

 ### [](#header-3) 2.
 Generate build targets with *gn*